My "Crazy" Grandma

-I live in B.C.
+For over 20 years I've resided in British Columbia.
 My grandma lived - up until a short time ago - in Moose Jaw, SK, and sadly, I saw her infrequently over the course of the last decade.
-She spent her final years in a government-sponsored care home, where her needs were taken care of, and where her mind faded into the shadows of dementia.
+She spent her final years in a government-sponsored care home, where her needs were taken care of, but where her mind faded into the shadows of dementia.
 She was geographically close to her adult children, who spent long hours nurturing her and doting on her the way she would have when they were small.

 Fast-forward to my childhood, and I remember a woman who was ample with love, affection, and joy.
-She danced, she cherished her kids and grandkids, and she could be the life of the party.
-She was a fully physical woman, loving to sunbathe (topless), and always enamored by handsome young men, wanting a kiss from our boyfriends, and then husbands, as we reached adulthood.
+She loved loud music and dancing, she cherished her kids and grandkids, and she could be the life of the party.
+She was a fully physical woman, loving to sunbathe (topless), and was always enamored by handsome young men, begging a kiss from my or my sister's boyfriends, then husbands, as we reached adulthood.
 I recall her fingertips brush-stroking back and forth on my arm while I fell asleep, the tickle to be endured in order to feel the love behind it.

 As I reached adolescence, I began to notice some things about my grandma.
 Over the course of about a decade, she seemed to move every 2 or 3 years, and of course I was oblivious as to why.
 But as I approached adulthood, her mental illness became increasingly obvious.
-Some days visiting her, she would bustle cheerfully around, boiling hot dogs or whatever she was making for lunch; other days she would be engulfed by fear.
+Some days visiting her, she would bustle cheerfully around, boiling hot dogs (or worse, SPAM) for lunch; other days she would be engulfed by fear.
 The overarching refrain during the many years where she was on, and then off, her medication (she never could trust any doctor for long), was that a “gasman” was secretly pumping toxic fumes into her home.
-Thus the reason for moving — the paranoia would be too much to bear.
+Thus the reason for moving — the paranoiad delusion would become too much to bear.
 She was desperate and always hopeful for a fresh start.

-Visiting her during the years where her illness seemed to consume her, grandma would have, posted everywhere in her home, notes addressed to the “gasman”.
-Notes that read, “You will be judged for what you are doing to me,” or “I know you took my bread!”.
+Visiting her during the years where her illness increasingly consumed her, Grandma would have, posted everywhere in her home, notes addressed to the “gasman.”
+Notes that read, “You will be judged for what you are doing to me!” or “I know you took my bread!”
 She believed — and I cannot stress this absolute belief firmly enough, with no hint of joke — someone was frequently entering her home, possibly while she slept, not only to poison the air she breathed, but to steal her food, her medication, her toilet paper, really anything.
-One time I visited her, while she still lived independently, only to discover she had slept outside all night (thankfully during the summer) on a reclining lawn chair, too fearful to be inside her home.
-What terror!!
+One time I visited her while she still lived independently, only to discover she had slept outside all night (thankfully it was summer) on a reclining lawn chair, too fearful to be inside her home.
+What terror!
 To imagine someone has been tormenting you for 30+ years, in even the most insidious, trivial-seeming ways!!